 But it was especially interesting in light of a research study by J.P.
 Morgan.
-Back in early 2011, they determined that 40% of the people who own an iPad also own a Kindle — and that another 23% of them plan to buy one within the next 12 months!
+Back in early 2011, they’d determined that 40% of the people who own an iPad also own a Kindle — and that another 23% of them planned to buy one within the next 12 months!

-It’s a hopeful sign that all iPad owners aren’t as confused as David Letterman!
-But I still would like to drop his comments into a time capsule.
+I’ve always seen that as a hopeful sign that all iPad owners aren’t as confused as David Letterman!
+But I still would like to drop his comments into a time capsule, to be opened up by later generations.
 Even if books are all someday replaced by digital readers, it’ll be worth remembering just how uncomfortable some people were with the change.

 LETTERMAN: But see, and then you just — you just whisk it away like that, and then — but look.
 What do you see?
 Do you see a page number?

 LETTERMAN: No. You don’t see no page number.

 LETTERMAN: How do you know when you’re done, is what I want to know?
 Or if somebody – somebody asks you, are you reading the — the book?
 And I say yeah.
 “What page are you on?”